mvolkmann/blog/src/zig.md

 const expectEqualStrings = std.testing.expectEqualStrings;

 test "basic" {
-    const s = "Hello, world!";
+    // s is a pointer to the string. const s = "Hello, world!";
     const T = @TypeOf(s);
     // 13 is the length and 0 is the sentinel (terminator) value.